 We acknowledge and appreciate the many forms of mother loss that exist and the unique pain that results from them.
 However, the long-term effects of a relationship that is disrupted or damaged due to abandonment, rejection, addiction, mental illness, or other forms of absence can be substantially different from those that result from an early experience with death.
 For that reason, at this time Motherless Daughters Retreats are offered only to women who have lost their mothers through death.
 For a list of recommended resources for women who have experienced other forms of mother loss, please contact us at firstname.lastname@example.org.

 Why do you divide the retreats by age?

-Some Motherless Daughters Support Groups welcome women who were any age when their mothers died; others are offered only for those who were children or teenagers at the time of loss.
 We have found that our four-day retreats work best when women are grouped by age at time of loss.
-The experience of losing a mother at age six, for example, when one’s developing personality is shaped by the death, is very different from the experience of losing a mother at age thirty, for example, after a close and consistent adult relationship has already been formed and needs to be mourned.
+The experience of losing a mother at age six, for example, when one’s developing personality is shaped by the death, is very different from the experience of losing a mother at age thirty, for example, after a close and consistent adult relationship has already been formed.
 Dividing the groups by age is not meant to be exclusionary, but rather to ensure that each retreat best meets the needs of its participants.
-We strictly adhere to the age limits for this reason.
+We strictly adhere to each group's age criteria for this reason.